Historic Landmarks

 Share & Bookmark, Press Enter to show all options, press Tab go to next option

-There are 23 designated Historic Landmarks in the city.
-Also on the National Register of Historic Places are: Jordan Ranch, Sedona Ranger Station and Pumphouse, Hart Store, and the Chapel of the Holy Cross.
+Local Landmarks also on the National Register of Historic Places are: Jordan Ranch, Sedona Ranger Station and Pumphouse, Hart Store, and the Chapel of the Holy Cross.

-The criteria for designation is listed in the Land Development Code § 8.7, Historic Preservation Procedures.
+The criteria for designation is listed in Land Development Code Section 8.7, Historic Preservation Procedures.

 Sedona Historic Landmarks